-Your Squarespace 5 site comes with a built-in domain (also known as Squarespace URL, or Account ID), which was automatically created when you signed up.
+Your Squarespace 5 site comes with a built-in domain (also known as a built-in URL, Squarespace URL, or Account ID), which was automatically created when you signed up.
 It's made up of your account name followed by the squarespace domain:

 Before you begin